There's no place like home and no good promo email with plain text.

 The difference is obvious – embedding images makes it much easier to comprehend any information.

 According to research, our brain is hooked up on visual content – with visuals, we process information 60 000 times faster than with conventional text.
 No wonder our ancestors used to communicate with drawings on the cave walls.

 It works the same way in email marketing.
 A photo or any other visual in an email helps us process information faster and determine its value easier.

 Images make a great impact on brand identity

 When Google acquired YouTube, it also re-branded all of YouTube’s email marketing campaigns to fit Google’s brand.
 You can notice a similar design and style of images in Google’s and YouTube’s latest marketing emails:

 In these examples, you can see that Google uses the same approach to the font and the visuals in YouTube’s emails, thus building its brand as a part of Google.

-Such an approach serves well to make the online presence of your brand more consistent, which, in return, can increase your revenue by up to 33% and significantly improve your brand recognition.
+Such an approach serves well to make your brand's online presence more consistent, which, in turn, can increase your revenue by up to 33% and significantly improve your brand recognition.